Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Omitted Details for Experiments

 \section{Omitted Details for Experiments}

-In this section, we supplement the omitted details in Section~\ref{sec:experiment}.
-We first present detailed experimental setups, including simulations of continuous covariate shifts, descriptions of the contenders, parameters setup of our proposed algorithm Accous, and the details of the datasets we used.
-After that, we present the numerical results of the synthetic experiments.
+In this section, we first provide additional details that were omitted in section~\ref{sec:experiment}.
+We then provide the descriptions of our experimental setups, which include details of the datasets used, simulations of continuous covariate shifts, descriptions of the competing algorithms, and the parameter configuration of our proposed Accous algorithm.
+After that, we supplement the detailed numerical results obtained from the synthetic experiments.